 A word about fond de veau: this is a rich stock which you can make from scratch with pieces of veal, veal bones and vegetables.
 You can also buy it in powder form, made by Maggi, which is very good.
 It’s a bit like a powdered stock cube.
-If you can’t find any, use acrumbled chicken or vegetable stock cube.
+If you can’t find any, use a crumbled chicken or vegetable stock cube.
 Together with the cornflour from the chicken, this makes a rich sauce, slightly thick and shiny.
-If you are using a stock cube, be careful about resalting afterwards.
+If you are using a stock cube, be careful about resalting.

-And a word about fleur de sel: the very cream of salt, not to be used for cooking but sparingly, it’s expensive, to season dishes on your plate.
-I shall be doing a whole post about it shortly.
+And a word about fleur de sel: the very cream of salt, not to be used for cooking but sparingly, as it’s expensive, to season dishes on your plate.
+I shall be doing a whole post about it one of these days.

 Savour every mouthful, eat each vegetable separately, taste the flavours: Springtime in your plate.